tmoreira2020/docs/sources/ci/ssh-keys.md

     - integrationName: my_custom_key
       type: sshKey
 ```
 Your SSH key will be available on your build container in the `/tmp/ssh/` directory.
+Be aware that the name of the file will not contain dashes or underscores.
 <img src="/images/ci/view-keys.png" alt="SSH Keys list">

 You can use this key in the similarly as you use subsbscription key or project key.